 It wasn’t the bedroom or the closed door, or even the words, but the attitude that made a difference.
 According to Katherine, a new level of desperation, of focus, now spoke through her.
 She went from mouthing prayers to relying on God to do what Jesus said would happen: “Whatever things you desire, when you pray, believe that you receive them, and you shall have them.”

 If you’ve been around teachings on the healing that Christ provides, you are well aware of the difference between mouthing and nagging, on one hand, and insisting, on the other.
 Obviously just knowing the difference doesn’t make all the difference in the world: many continue to be ill and often die.
-But throughout the scriptures, First (“Old”) and Second (“New”) Testaments, the message is clear: one’s whole heart must be involved in genuine requests for God to change things.
+But throughout the scriptures, both the Old and New Testaments, the message is clear: one’s whole heart must be involved in genuine requests for God to change things.
 Many people run to doctors for help and only walk to their prayer closet, as if the medical world possesses more healing power than the one who called himself the Resurrection and the Life.

 Pray with one’s whole trusting heart—that’s the thing!